Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 Peridot is a stone of the earth element.
-This birthstone can be used to fight depression.
+You can use this birthstone to fight depression.

 On a physical level, it stimulates the elimination of toxins from the body.
 It also helps the bloodstream, heart, and lungs.

-Peridot is believed to help heal ulcers and digestive problems.
-This stone is known to be very beneficial for the nails, skin, and hair.
+Peridot can help heal ulcers and digestive problems.
+This stone can also benefit the nails, skin, and hair.

 Peridot promotes all the processes of growth, renewal, rebirth, and rejuvenation.

-Because it reduces stress levels and negative emotional states, Peridot can help in healing and harmonizing all human relationships, especially romantic relationships.
+Because it reduces stress levels and negative emotional states, Peridot can help heal and hormone all human relationships, especially romantic ones.

-Peridot is August’s most commonly used birthstone.
-It’s one of the few gemstones that comes in only one color, which is a light olive-green.
+Peridot is August’s most common birthstone.
+It is one of the few gemstones that comes in only one color: light olive green.

-This good-natured green tone is very appropriate because Peridot represents compassion and holds plenty of friendly energy.
+This good-natured green tone is appropriate because Peridot represents compassion and holds plenty of friendly energy.

 This healing stone prevents jealousy and anger in relationships, which makes it a harmonious gem.
 It’s also commonly associated with happiness and courage.

-Though Peridot is widely recognized by its brilliant lime green glow, the origin of this gem’s name is unclear.
+Though Peridot has a reputation for its brilliant lime green glow, the origin of this gem’s name is unclear.

-The word ‘peridot’ comes from the Arabic word faridat, which means ‘gem’.
-However, some believe that it comes from the Greek word peridona, which means ‘giving plenty’.
+The word ‘peridot’ comes from the Arabic word faridat, which means ‘gem.’
+However, some believe it comes from the Greek word peridona, which means ‘giving plenty.’

-Perhaps this is also the reason why Peridot is associated with prosperity and good fortune.
+Perhaps this is also why Peridot is associated with prosperity and good fortune.

-Peridot is an uncommon variety of the mineral Olivine, which is formed deep inside the mantle of the earth and brought to the surface by volcanic activities.
+Peridot is an uncommon variety of the mineral Olivine, formed deep inside the earth’s mantle and brought to the surface by volcanic activities.

-Peridot’s distinctive green color is from the stone’s mineral composition itself instead of the trace impurities like with many gems.
+Peridot’s distinctive green color is from the stone’s mineral composition instead of the trace impurities like many gems.

 Much of the world’s supply of Peridot comes from the San Carlos Reservation in Arizona.
 Other Peridots come from Africa, Pakistan, Myanmar, and China.

-Peridot is also sometimes referred to as the Evening Emerald because of its sparkling green color that looks glowing any time of the day.
+Another name for Peridot is the Evening Emerald because of its sparkling green color that looks glowing any time of the day.

-It is said to possess healing properties that keep you safe from evil and bad dreams, and it ensures that your life is filled with happiness and peace.
+It is said to possess healing properties that keep you safe from evil and bad dreams and ensure your life is filled with happiness and peace.

 People born in August are lucky to be protected by Peridot’s good blessings and fortune.

 Peridot also signifies strength.
-It is believed that green Peridot stones can protect you from enchantments and depression if you carry or wear them on your body.
+Many believe that green Peridot stones can protect you from enchantments and depression if you carry or wear them on your body.

-Peridot has the ability to dispel apathy, exhaustion, and lethargy.
+Peridot can dispel apathy, exhaustion, and lethargy.
 It also strengthens the immune system, improves metabolism, and provides healing benefits to the skin.

-It aids in the treatment of heart disorders, as well as conditions that affect the intestinal tract, spleen, gallbladder, lungs, and thymus.
+It aids in treating heart disorders and conditions that affect the intestinal tract, spleen, gallbladder, lungs, and thymus.